Briefing

 Trend 7: Safety Becomes Standard

-The CVE-2026-25253 incident, a one-click remote-code-execution hole in OpenClaw disclosed in February 2026, points to a more grown-up attitude to safety.
+The CVE-2026-25253 incident (opens in a new tab), a one-click remote-code-execution hole in OpenClaw disclosed in February 2026, points to a more grown-up attitude to safety.
 (Reports of a safety project named "Bumblebee" tied to this shift could not be confirmed and may not exist.)
 The shifts worth noting:

 - Security audits: standard practice for major projects